Kintyre/ksconf/docs/source/install.md

     # download packages
     python2.7 -m pip download -d ksconf-packages kintyre-splunk-conf

-A new directory named 'ksconf-packages' will be created and will contain the neccesary `*.whl` files.
+A new directory named 'ksconf-packages' will be created and will contain the necessary `*.whl` files.

 **Step 2**: Transfer the directory or archive to the remote computer.
 Insert whatever security and file copy procedures necessary for your organization.